 Our business and operations are dependent on the commercial real estate industry generally, which in turn is dependent upon broad economic conditions in the United States and abroad.
 A worsening of economic conditions would likely have a negative impact on the commercial real estate industry generally and on our business and operations specifically.
-Additionally, disruptions in the global economy, whether as a result of recent economic conditions in China and the Euro-zone, including relating to Brexit, ongoing epidemics of infectious diseases (including coronavirus), tariff and trade policies, regional conflict (including the ongoing conflict between Russia and Ukraine) or otherwise, may also have a negative impact on the commercial real estate market domestically.
-Adverse conditions in the commercial real estate industry could harm our business and financial condition by, among other factors, reducing the value of our existing assets, limiting our access to debt and equity capital, harming our ability to originate new commercial real estate debt and otherwise negatively impacting our operations.
+Additionally, disruptions in the global economy, whether as a result of recent economic conditions in China and the Euro-zone, including relating to Brexit, ongoing epidemics of infectious diseases (including coronavirus), tariff and trade policies, regional conflict (including the ongoing conflict between Russia and Ukraine and between Israel and Palestine) or otherwise, may also have a negative impact on the commercial real estate industry could harm our business and financial condition by, among other factors, reducing the value of our existing assets, limiting our access to debt and equity capital, harming our ability to originate new commercial real estate debt and otherwise negatively impacting our operations.